55 Worst Fast Fashion Brands to Avoid in 2026 (And Why)

 Fast fashion is a business model characterized by rapid production, use of low-quality materials, and cheap labor, aimed at selling astronomical quantities of trendy clothing, catering to the demands of consumers looking for frequent wardrobe updates.
 It’s a huge sector of the fashion industry today: Many of the biggest and most popular brands rely on fast fashion principles.

 The fast fashion industry has been around since Zara adopted the business model in the 90s, and it’s continued to grow exponentially over the past several decades.
 Rapid production cycles, efficient supply chains, and aggressive pricing have made fast fashion massive.
-Today, consumers largely rely on the accessibility and affordability of fast fashion brands.

 What’s wrong with fast fashion?